Q. How Do I Use Coconut Manna™?

 Q. How do I bake with coconut oil?

-A. Replace other oils, butter, or shortening at a 1:1 ratio and either melt it or use it at room temperature depending on your needs.
+A. Replace other oils or butter at a 1:1 ratio, or for shortening, replace 1 part shortening with 3/4 part coconut oil.
+Either melt it or use it at room temperature depending on your needs.
 Keep in mind coconut oil will mix well when the rest of your ingredients are at room temperature.
 It makes a great replacement for less healthy alternatives like vegetable oils and shortening, which can contain GMOs and Trans fats.
 Use coconut oil at room temperature for flaky baked products.
 Melt coconut oil and use it in its liquid state to replace vegetable oil and butter.

 Q. Does coconut oil need to be refrigerated?